-Blessed are you, LORD our God, King of the universe, for in your tender love for the human race you sent your Son, our Savior Jesus Christ, to take upon him our nature, and to suffer death upon the cross, giving us the example of his great humility.
-Mercifully grant that we may walk in the way of his suffering, and also share in his resurrection; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, in your tender love for us you sent your Son to take upon himself our nature, and to suffer death upon the cross, giving us the example of his great humility: Mercifully grant that we may walk in the way of his suffering, and come to share in his resurrection; through Jesus the Messiah our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

 Bailey, Kenneth E. Jesus Through Middle Eastern Eyes: Cultural Studies in the Gospels.
 Downers Grove, IL: IVP Academic, 2009.